icsga/Yazz/doc/manual.md

 # Yazz - Yet Another Subtractive Synth

 ## Introduction

 Thanks for trying out Yazz.
-This project is still under development, so not everything works as expected, or at all.
+This project is still in development, so not everything works as expected, or at all.
 I'm happy about any feedback.

 **IMPORTANT: The filter is currently unstable, so certain settings will create